UK Fin Lab

 Child Benefit Calculator – FAQs

-No. It is a planning tool.
-Use your final tax-year figures and HMRC guidance or professional advice if you need exact reporting.
+No. This is a planning tool only.
+For official reporting, use your final figures and HMRC guidance, or take professional advice where needed.